uwrit/leaf-docs/docs/installation/installation_steps/1_app_db.md

 ![Infra](../images/infra_db_focus.png "Architecure-Focus-Example")

 1. Create a database to serve as the Leaf application database.
-Note that this **must be the same server that contains your clinical database** you intend to query.
 This can be as simple as:

     ```sql
     CREATE DATABASE LeafDB
     ```

-    !!! info
-        Details on why the databases need to be on the same server can be found on the [FAQs and Troubleshooting page](../../../faqs_and_troubleshooting/installation_questions/#why-do-the-app-and-clinical-databases-need-to-be-on-the-same-server)

     !!! tip
         We also recommend also **creating a Leaf-specific SQL service account and password** for the API to use, though this isn't a requirement